-Adjoining: Bordering, touching, contiguous, or adjacent.
-If two lots are separated by a public right-of-way greater than 28 feet wide, they shall not be deemed adjoining.
+Adjoining: Bordering, touching, contiguous, or adjacent. -If two lots are separated by a public right-of-way greater than 28 feet wide, they shall not be deemed adjoining.
+Lots separated by a public right-of-way less than 28 feet wide, but not greater, shall be considered adjoining.